AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 ## Post Installtion

 Before you can dive into the game, there are some files that need to be moved around.
+We are mainly bringing in .dll files and changing some settings to make sure the game runs smoothly.

+Go to the installtion folder and launch **ModOrganizer.exe**.
+Click yes to any pop ups that appear.
+First, we need to install a patch that is missing.
+Download it from [here](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=209150&game_id=1704).
+You need to add this mod to ModOrganizer and enable it.

+* Click the button in the upper right hand corner to add a mod.
+* Select the mod you just downloaded.
+* Double-click the mod on the right hand side to install it.
+* Check the box next to it in the list to enable it.